PopGenClustering/Clumppling/README.md

   * ``order_cls_by_label``: when reordering individuals (``reorder_ind=True``), whether to reorder clusters based on total memberships within each label group or total memberships over all label groups.

 - Enable regrouping of individuals.
 If `regroup_ind` is set to True (default) and population labels are available (either extracted from the input files or provided separately), then individuals with the same population labels will be reordered to stay together.
 If individuals are not grouped by populations, ``include_label'' must be be set to False to ensure the generation of plots without errors.

+- **v2.0.8**
+  - Relax dependency version constraints to support both NumPy 1.x and 2.x.
+Update the compatible SciPy, Matplotlib, and CVXPY version ranges.
+  - Add the optional ``--random_seed`` argument for reproducible Louvain community detection.
+  - Add regression and integration tests for CVXPY alignment, Louvain reproducibility, and the Cape Verde example.

 > Questions and feedback are welcome.
 > Contact the author at